MEDIA STATEMENT - SABRIC ANNUAL CRIME STATS 2020

 - Do not send e-mails that quote your card number and expiry date.

 - Do not use your information if you suspect it may have been compromised.
-Rather use other personal information that you have not used previously in order to confirm your identity in future.
+Rather use other personal information that you have not used previously to confirm your identity in future.